- Format of articles

-Scientific Reports is read by a truly diverse range of scientists, many of whom are non-native English speakers.
+Scientific Reports is read by a truly diverse range of scientists.
 Please therefore give careful thought to communicating your findings as clearly as possible.

 Although you can assume a shared basic knowledge of science, please don’t expect that everyone will be familiar with the specialist language or concepts of your particular field.
 Therefore:

 - Avoid technical jargon wherever possible, explaining it clearly when it is unavoidable.

 - Keep abbreviations to a minimum, particularly when they are not standard.

 - If you must use an abbreviation, make sure you spell it out fully in the text or legend the first time it appears.

 - Clearly explain the background, rationale and main conclusions of your study.

 - Write titles and abstracts in language that will be readily understood by any scientist.